Yamagata

 Many ways with clay: a Hirashimizu-yaki workshop

-Part of the ‘Old Side of Yamagata’ offerings include the option to take a ceramics workshop at Shichiemongama, a seventh-generation 150-year-old artisan kiln in the village.
+Part of the ‘Old Side of Yamagata’ offerings include the option to take a ceramics workshop at Shichiemongama.
+This seventh-generation artisan kiln in the village is 150 years old.
 You’re not just looking at the showroom and kiln, as interesting as they are.
-One of their craftspeople will walk you through what they do, and personally instruct you on how to make your own bowl, plate, sake cup or mug with a simple standing pottery wheel.
-Making something by hand is incredibly soothing, and playing with clay is an especially therapeutic break from routine.
-Afterwards, they’ll fire your creation in the kiln with your glaze of choice and post it to you!
+One of their craftspeople will walk you through what they do.
+Using a simple standing pottery wheel, they will personally instruct you on how to make your own bowl, plate, sake cup or mug.

 As a bonus, you can pair your ceramics workshop with a sake tasting at La Jomon, a sleek little sake boutique specialising in rare local sake, located just up the road from Shichigaemon.
 Your only problem will be deciding how much of your suitcase you want to fill with sake once you’re done.